AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ## Create theme files

-Create the following empty files in your project:
+Create the following empty files in your project.
+After that, we'll explain each file's purposes and add the required starting code.

 - **src/index.css** — In the `src` directory, create a blank file called `index.css` for Tailwind's global base styles.
 - **tailwind.config.js** — In your project root directory, create a blank file called `tailwind.config.js` for Tailwind's configuration, overrides, and extensions.